Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 #### Paragraph leader: Food allows to identify a region and their culture

-#### Main body: Why?: To identify themselves, each region has their food, each region is different by their food, their food is like their culture, When come to Bogota they can practice their culture
+#### Main body: Why?: To identify themselves, each region has their food, each region is different by their food, their food is like their culture, When come to Bogotá they can practice their culture

 ***